fingent-corp/gateway-opencart-mastercard-module/README.md

 Version v1.3.2
 - Added PayPal (Supported in Hosted Checkout Only).
 - Updated Mastercard API Version to 100.
-- The plugin will capture download count from GitHub and track active installations, including Store Name, Store URL, and Country, once Test Mode is disabled and live credentials are saved.
+- The plugin will capture the download count from GitHub and track active installations, including Store Name, Store URL, and Country, once Test Mode is disabled and live credentials are saved.

 Version v1.3.1
 - Implemented a notification feature to alert the OpenCart administrator whenever a new version is launched on GitHub.